goto-bus-stop/dzen2/readme.md

  * `lineHeight` - Height in pixels of each line.
 Defaults to the font height + 2px.
  * `width` - Width.
  * `screen` - Xinerama screen number.
+ * `dock` - Set to true to dock the window, eg for use as a taskbar or statusbar.
+   Otherwise it'll show on top of other windows.

 ### `stream.setTitle(str)`